Zabbix offers automatic network discovery functionality that is effective and very flexible.

 If a host already exists with the discovered IP address, a new host is not created.
 However, if the discovery action contains operations (link template, add to host group, etc), they are performed on the existing host.

-Since Zabbix 2.4.0, hosts created by a network discovery rule are deleted automatically if a discovered entity is not in the rule's IP range any more.
-Hosts are deleted immediately.
+Hosts discovered by a network discovery rule are removed automatically from Monitoring → Discovery if a discovered entity is not in the rule's IP range any more.
+Hosts are removed immediately.

 When hosts are added as a result of network discovery, they get interfaces created according to these rules: